idan-nave/OnBoardly/doc/Git Collaboration Guide.md

 ## **11. Best Practices and Collaboration Tips**

-- **Commit Often, Push Regularly:** Commit your changes frequently and push them to the remote repository to ensure your work is backed up and visible to the team.
+- **Commit Often, Push Regularly:** Commit your changes frequently and push them to the remote repository to ensure your work is backed up and visible to the department.
 - **Write Meaningful Commit Messages:** Each commit should have a descriptive message explaining what changes were made and why.
 - **Pull Before Pushing:** Always pull from the main branch before pushing your changes to avoid conflicts and ensure you’re working with the latest version.
-- **Review Pull Requests Thoroughly:** Be diligent when reviewing pull requests to catch potential issues early and ensure the team’s work integrates smoothly.
+- **Review Pull Requests Thoroughly:** Be diligent when reviewing pull requests to catch potential issues early and ensure the department’s work integrates smoothly.
 - **Avoid Force-Pushing to Shared Branches:** Force-pushing can overwrite others’ work and lead to confusion.
-Only force-push when necessary and always communicate with your team.
+Only force-push when necessary and always communicate with your department.

 ---

 ### **Conclusion**

 Git is a powerful tool for collaboration, but its complexity requires a solid understanding of workflows.
-By following these best practices and learning the key commands and techniques, your team will work more efficiently, reduce errors, and improve the overall quality of your project.
+By following these best practices and learning the key commands and techniques, your department will work more efficiently, reduce errors, and improve the overall quality of your project.